Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Tanarukk (MPMM).md

 aliases: ["Tanarukk"]
 ---
 # Tanarukk
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-240, Volo's Guide to Monsters p.
-186*
+240*

 > [!quote]- A quote from Tasha
 >